htjb/htjb.github.io/_posts/2025-08-19-21cm-foreground-simulation.md

 <center><img src="{{ site.url }}/assets/posts/sky_brightness_vs_frequency.png" width="70%" alt-text="Sky Brightness vs Frequency"></center>

 The convolved sky brightness shows the expected steep frequency dependence, dropping from ~6500 K at 50 MHz to ~400 K at 130 MHz.
-This $`\approx \nu^{-2.5}`$ scaling is characteristic of galactic synchrotron emission, the dominant foreground component at these frequencies.
+This $\approx \nu^{-2.5}$ scaling is characteristic of galactic synchrotron emission, the dominant foreground component at these frequencies.

 ## Physical Interpretation